Cabot Arkansas LSAT Course offerings

 - Fifteen full-length LSATs with comprehensive score analyses available for each

-Can I start the TestMasters LSAT course in Cabot and transfer to another city during the course?
+Can I start a TestMasters LSAT course in Cabot and transfer to another city during the course?

 Audit passes are available to TestMasters students wishing to make up LSAT classes at a different location.
 TestMasters also permits Cabot LSAT students to permanently switch LSAT class location free of charge if there is space available in the new class location.
 Contacting the TestMasters offices immediately is the best way for you to ensure a spot in the new LSAT class to which you would like to transfer.

-What are the steps to enroll in the Cabot TestMasters prep course?
+What are the steps to enroll in a Cabot TestMasters prep course?

 TestMasters registration policy allows students to register for an LSAT review class by paying in full or making a $100 deposit for an LSAT prep course.
 TestMasters accepts Visa, MasterCard and Discover and students can register online or over the phone.
 Students who wish to mail their registration information can submit checks or money orders.
 All students paying with credit/debit cards or money orders must complete their payments no later than 7 days prior to the first class meeting, and students paying with personal checks must submit their payments no later than 10 days prior to the first class meeting.

-If I take the TestMasters LSAT course in Cabot, am I able to ask an instructor for help if I have questions about the materials?
+If I take a TestMasters LSAT course in Cabot, am I able to ask an instructor for help if I have questions about the materials?

 The TestMasters Academic Assistance department is available to students outside of regular class hours.

-Am I able to make up one of my scheduled Cabot diagnostic exams?
+Am I able to make up one of a scheduled Cabot diagnostic exams?

 Students can make up diagnostic tests on their own or they can audit the exam with another class.
 Each proctored exam is provided in advance with your original shipment of course materials.
 If a student would like to take the test earlier they can do so by timing it themselves at home.
 Also, if there is another date and location that a student can audit, they may print out a corresponding audit pass for the proctored exam from their Online Resource Center.

-I am signed up for the Cabot TestMasters class.
+I am signed up for a Cabot TestMasters class.
 Should I study my TestMasters LSAT books before the first lesson?

 No. TestMasters students should not study any material until the course begins.
 We teach a comprehensive system of proven strategies and techniques that helps students significantly improve their accuracy and speed on the test.
 Students who begin studying the LSAT without having learned these strategies and techniques may develop habits that are inconsistent with the TestMasters methods, and may need to re-learn a different method of approaching the test in order to get the most out of the TestMasters course.